-The UK remains a leading destination for mining companies seeking to have their shares traded on a public stock exchange.
-As at 31 August 2012, there were 40 mining companies admitted to trading on the London Stock Exchange's Main Market, with a combined market capitalisation of over £233 billion, including many of the world's largest mining groups by market capitalisation.
-The London Stock Exchange's growth market, AIM, continues to be a popular listing venue for the mining sector, with 143 mining companies admitted to trading as at 31 August 2012 with a combined market capitalisation of approximately £6 billion.
-In June 2012, ICAP plc acquired the PLUS Stock Exchange plc (formerly known as OFEX), the operator of two primary markets in the UK, the PLUS-listed market for listed securities and the PLUS-quoted market for unlisted securities.
-As of 31 August 2012, there were 15 mining companies admitted to trading on the PLUS Stock Exchange, with a combined market capitalisation of approximately £30 million.
+The United Kingdom is a leading destination for mining companies seeking to have their shares traded on a public stock exchange.
+As at 31 August 2014, there were 34 mining companies admitted to trading on the London Stock Exchange's Main Market, with a combined market capitalisation of approximately £200 billion, including many of the world's largest mining groups by market capitalisation.
+The London Stock Exchange's growth market, AIM, continues to be a popular listing venue for the mining sector, with 136 mining companies admitted to trading as at 31 August 2014 with a combined market capitalisation of approximately £4.1 billion.2 i New issues